Samkhya: Tantra

 The dualistic metaphysics of various Tantric traditions illustrates the strong influence of Samkhya on Tantra.
 Shaiva Siddhanta was identical to Samkhya in its philosophical approach, barring the addition of a transcendent theistic reality.
 Knut A. Jacobsen, Professor of Religious Studies, notes the influence of Samkhya on Srivaishnavism.
 According to him, this Tantric system borrows the abstract dualism of Samkhya and modifies it into a personified male–female dualism of Vishnu and Sri Lakshmi.
 Dasgupta speculates that the Tantric image of a wild Kali standing on a slumbering Shiva was inspired from the Samkhyan conception of prakṛti as a dynamic agent and Purusha as a passive witness.
 However, Samkhya and Tantra differed in their view on liberation.
 While Tantra sought to unite the male and female ontological realities, Samkhya held a withdrawal of consciousness from matter as the ultimate goal.

 According to Bagchi, the Samkhya Karika (in karika 70) identifies Sāmkhya as a Tantra, and its philosophy was one of the main influences both on the rise of the Tantras as a body of literature, as well as Tantra sadhana.

 Advaita Vedanta

-The Advaita Vedanta philosopher Adi Shankara called Samkhya as the 'principal opponent' (pradhana-malla) of the Vedanta.
-He criticized the Samkhya view that the cause of the universe is the unintelligent Prakriti (Pradhan).
+The Advaita Vedanta philosopher Adi Shankara called Samkhya as the 'principal opponent' (pradhana-malla) of Vedanta.
+He criticized the Samkhya view that the cause of the universe is the unintelligent Prakṛti (Pradhan).
 According to Shankara, the Intelligent Brahman only can be such a cause.
-He considered Samkhya philosophy as propounded in Samkhyakarika to be inconsistent with the teachings in the Vedas, and considered the dualism in Samkhya to be non-Vedic.
-In contrast, ancient Samkhya philosophers in India claimed Vedic authority for their views.
+Although ancient Samkhya philosophers claimed Vedic authority for their views, Shankara considered dualism in the Samkhyakarika to be inconsistent with the Vedas.